WHAT ARE HARMFUL ALGAE?

-ASP is caused by Pseudo-nitzschia australis, P. multiseies, and perhaps P. pseudoelicatissima.
-The two latter species are widly distributed an both the Northern and Southern Hemispheres, while the former occurs mostly in the Southern Hemisphere.
+ASP is caused by Pseudo-nitzschia australis, P. multiseries, and perhaps P. pseudodelicatissima.
+The two latter species are widely distributed in both the Northern and Southern Hemispheres, while the former occurs mostly in the Southern Hemisphere.
 Species identification is difficult often requiring electron microscopy, and misidentifications probably occur in the literature.

 Identification of the causative species